-The purpose of a uniform is to identify the person wearing it as a police officer.
+The purpose of a uniform is to identify the person wearing it as a Police Officer or Police Support Officer.
 Officers are responsible for wearing the proper and complete Department uniform in the prescribed manner except when working in an assignment which requires them to be out of uniform.

 Uniformed Officers will wear the proper uniform and carry all necessary equipment for their particular assignment.
 This policy is applicable to commissioned officers who are required to wear a uniform, and to commissioned officers who are engaged in uniformed off-duty employment as a police officer.
 All articles of uniform will be kept in good repair and will conform to departmental uniform policy.
 All commissioned officers are required to maintain at least one complete uniform available for use, no matter what their primary assignment may be (e.g., Investigations Section, etc.).

-Complete uniform and equipment specifications are available through the Personnel Services Unit.
+Complete uniform and equipment specifications are available through the Personnel Services Unit and are contained in the Quartermaster Reference Manual.
 If there is any doubt as to whether a particular item meets Departmental specifications, the Personnel Services Unit should be contacted.
 Any addition or modification to uniform apparel or equipment must first be approved by the Chief of Police.

-All Patrol, Traffic, Bicycle, and School Resource Officers are classified as uniformed personnel and will wear the uniform as specified in these procedures.
-The Section Commanders will designate those personnel within their sections who are to be classified as non-uniformed personnel.
+All Patrol, Traffic, and School Resource Officers are classified as uniformed personnel and will wear the uniform as specified in these procedures.

-All commissioned personnel who are designated as non-uniformed personnel will wear appropriate business attire as determined by the Chief of Police.
+All other commissioned personnel shall wear appropriate business attire as determined by the Chief of Police.

-Officers working in plain-clothes will be prompt to identify themselves when the necessity arises.
-At the scene of an emergency where it is desirable to display the badge continuously, it will be attached to the belt, on a neck chain or to a breast pocket in plain view.
+Officers working in plain-clothes will promptly identify themselves when the necessity arises.
+At the scene of an emergency where it is appropriate to display the badge continuously, it shall be attached to the belt, on a neck chain or to a breast pocket in plain view.

 Uniformed officers will not recognize another officer in civilian clothes unless first addressed by the non-uniformed officer.